 Always incorporate traffic lights or school crossing patroller into the route.
 It is fundamental that your child is confident using both - you can establish how well they are familiar with it by both of you practicing using it together at first and then getting them to do it with minimal prompting and input from you.

-School uniforms are generally dark in colour, therefore, to help your child to be spotted by drivers they should wear reflective band around their body or a high visibility vest which can be purchased at a reasonable price.
+School uniforms are generally dark in colour, therefore, to help your child to be spotted by drivers they should wear a reflective band around their body or a high visibility vest which can be purchased at a reasonable price.

 Remind your child to stick ONLY to the route that you have practiced with them.
-It is important to highlight to them from a safety point of view that they should NEVER to be talked into changing the route or taking a short cut by their friends.
+It is important to highlight to them from a safety point of view that they should NEVER be talked into changing the route or taking a short cut by their friends.

 Whilst you want your child to have fun and gain some socialising time with their peers it is also necessary to teach them of the kind of dangers that can occur when they play chase or push each other e.g. falling or tripping on to the road.